 Having lost out to Tom Fox and Thomas Walsh at the selection convention, Ciara McLoughlin was subsequently added to the party ticket for Sligo-Drumcliffe, as reported on the Ocean FM website (24th March 2019).

 Cllr.
 Niamh Byrne was selected to contest Conamara South, but later decided to quit politics, as reported in the Connacht Tribune (15th March 2019).
+Mary Bourke, who replaced her on the ticket, also withdrew from the election contest later and was replaced by Ann Flaherty in May 2019.

 With former Councillor Noel McBride having been selected earlier, Eimer Friel was selected as a second party candidate for the Milford electoral area, as reported by the Donegal Democrat (26th March 2019), while Evelyn Sweeney was also added to the candidate list in Glenties, as reported on the Donegal Woman (26th March 2019) website.
+Eamonn Byrne, who was initially selected to contest Glenties, did not appear on the ballot paper.